 As I’m more nostalgic for the humble old days than most locals, I’m sure to venture into the countryside.
 City dwellers often talk about the “simple people” of Poland — those descended from generations of farmers, working the same plots for centuries and living an uncomplicated, traditional lifestyle.
 Spending time with this large contingent of old-fashioned, down-to-earth folks can be a great way to get a true sense of Poland’s story.

 Sometimes my nostalgia for the old times confounds my Polish hosts.
-In Krakow, my friend, Kasia, wanted to treat me to a fine dinner and asked where I’d like to eat.
+In Kraków, my friend Kasia, wanted to treat me to a fine dinner and asked where I’d like to eat.
 I said a “milk bar.”
 Kasia said her mother would never forgive her if I took her American friend to one of these bleak government-subsidized workers’ diners.
 I begged, promising I’d never tell, and Kasia agreed.

 In the communist era, the government subsidized the food at milk bars.
 The idea: to allow lowly workers to afford a meal out.
 The tradition continues, and today Poland still foots the bill for most of your milk-bar meal.
 Prices remain astoundingly low — my bill usually comes to about $3 — and, while communist-era fare was less than lively, today’s milk-bar cuisine is more tasty.

 Milk bars offer many of Poland’s traditional favorites.
 Common items are delicious soups, a variety of cabbage-based salads, fried pork chops, pierogi (ravioli with various fillings), and pancakes.
-At the milk bar, you'll often see glasses of watery juice and — of course — milk, but most milk bars also stock bottles of water and Coke.
+At the milk bar, you’ll likely see glasses of watery juice and — of course — milk, but most milk bars also stock bottles of water and Coke.
 Try a Polish pastry, especially the classic paczki, a glazed jelly doughnut typically filled with a wild-rose jam.

 At milk bars, the service is aimed at locals.
 You’re unlikely to find an English menu.
 If the milk-bar lady asks you any questions, you have three options: nod stupidly until she just gives you something; repeat one of the things she just said (assuming she’s asked you to choose between two options, such as meat or cheese in your pierogi); or hope that a kindly English-speaking person in line will leap to your rescue.
 If nothing else, ordering at a milk bar is a fiesta of gestures.
 Smiling seems to slightly extend the patience of milk-bar staffers.